steveklabnik/steveklabnik.com/src/pages/writing/how-does-bluesky-work.md

 Applications can be built by looking at the various records stored in the network, and doing things with them.
-These services all called *App Views*, becuase they are exposing a particular view of the information stored in the network.
+These services all called *App Views*, because they are exposing a particular view of the information stored in the network.
 This view is created via the Lexicon system: building an application means that you define a Lexicon, structuring the data that you want to deal with, and then look at records that use your lexicon, ignoring the rest.